Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 family of portfolios are to be avoided by an investor.

-The most left point, where the blue and red lines meet, is the *Minimum Risk Portfolio*.
+The most left point, where the blue and red lines meet, is the *Minimum Risk Portfolio* (sometime called *Global Minimum Risk Portfolio*).
 This is the portfolio with minimum risk.
 Investing in portfolios with minimum risk is a relative common strategy among professional investors.